The Great DEI Retreat of 2024-2025: Every Major Rollback

 - Molson Coors: ended DEI programs including beer industry representation targets

-The contrast between the publicly announced changes and the quiet changes reflects the different incentive structures.
-Companies facing organized consumer boycotts from the right had reason to be explicit — they wanted the boycott to stop.
-Companies changing programs for legal risk reasons had incentive to be quiet — any public statement would draw attention from both directions.
+The contrast between the publicly announced changes and the quiet changes reflects different incentive structures.
+Companies facing organized consumer boycotts from the right had reason to be explicit.
+They wanted the boycott to stop.
+Companies changing programs for legal risk reasons had incentive to be quiet.
+Any public statement would draw attention from both directions.

 What Changed vs. What Stayed